-- III.
-Maximum timeframe eligibility - Students who have attempted more than 150% of the credits required for their program of study are not considered to be making Satisfactory Academic Progress and therefore, are ineligible for financial aid funds.

-- Students seeking second degrees and students with double majors are monitored like any other students under this policy.
-If or when the student exceeds the maximum time frame allowed for their respective programs, students may appeal if they have mitigating circumstances.
-All transfer hours accepted by Chemeketa will be included when determining maximum timeframe eligibility. - A student may file a Maximum Credit Hour Appeal.
-The Financial Aid Office will make a decision regarding approval or denial of the appeal. - In most cases a student with a Bachelor's degree or higher will be considered to have exhausted maximum timeframe eligibility.
+- If you have attempted more than 150% of the credits required for your program of study, you are not considered to be meeting Satisfactory Academic Progress (SAP) standards and are ineligible for financial aid funds. - If you are seeking a second degrees or double major, you are monitored like any other students under this policy.
+If, or when, you exceed the maximum time frame allowed for your respective programs, you may appeal if you have mitigating circumstances.
+All transfer hours accepted by Chemeketa will be included when determining maximum time frame eligibility. - You may file a Maximum Credit Hour Appeal.
+The Financial Aid office will make a decision regarding approval or denial of the appeal. - In most cases if you have a bachelor's degree or higher, you will be considered to have exhausted maximum time frame eligibility.
 These will be looked at on a case-by-case basis in order for a decision to be made regarding financial aid eligibility.
 All Chemeketa credits and all transfer credits will be counted.